atljoseph/flourish-challenge/ReadMe.md

 - create route method / business for get strain by id
 - return error when strain by id not found in db
 - return error when strain by id is invalid
+- build db "context" with db connector pattern
+- use db transactions and connection pool in repository
+- nodemon? / pm2? for multithreading
+- mysql bulk inserts
+- Postman collection started
+- route method for create
+- unique index on strain name
+- route method / business / repo / postman for search
+- route method / business / repo for update detail
 -

 # Tasks Todo

-- strain business search strains
-- create route method for create
-- create route method / business / repo for update
-- create route method / business / repo for search
-- Postman or the like
-- nodemon? / pm2? for multithreading
 - in-code documentation comments - jsdoc
+- create / update validations

+- use redis for caching static data like effect types / races
+- move migrations to lib